neelsoumya/butterfly_detector/README.md

 # butterfly_detector

-Tutorials, scripts and notes for and from a deep learning course.
+Tutorials, scripts and notes for and from a deep learning and machine learning course.

-These notes can be used to teach machine learning.
+These notes can be used to teach machine learning to a general audience.

 * Material